rackerlabs/support-how-to/content/how-to/cloud-servers/rackspace-cloud-essentials-check-the-ssh-host-fingerprint-of-a-server-with-the-web-console/index.md

 This article describes how to obtain the host key fingerprint of a server.
 Consider keeping the host key fingerprints of the servers you connect to in a safe place.
-You can refer to those keys anytime that you need to rule out a *man-in-the-middle* attack, especially when using multiple clients.
+You can refer to those keys anytime you need to rule out a *man-in-the-middle* attack, especially when using multiple clients.
 See [Basics of security in a Linux system](/support/how-to/basic-cloud-server-security) for further reference.